Naboska/css-vars-adapter/README.md

 React:

-We give preference to [emotion](https://emotion.sh/) or [styled-components](https://styled-components.com/), then you can use the TempoWider with this approach and do without our library.
+We give preference to [emotion](https://emotion.sh/) or [styled-components](https://styled-components.com/), then you can use the ThemeProvider with this approach and do without our library.

 ```tsx
 import React from 'react';